 If you’ve experienced severe alcohol withdrawal in the past, you have a history of seizures, or you have a concurrent illness, you may be more at risk for Delirium Tremens.
 If that’s the case, you should detox under medical supervision, such as in an inpatient treatment facility.

 There are many complications associated with Delirium Tremens, such as seizures, sepsis, irregular heartbeat, and trouble breathing.
 For this reason, you should always promptly seek emergency medical attention if you believe that you’re experiencing symptoms of DT.
 When you go to the emergency room, you’ll be able to receive the treatment you need.
 It’s likely that you’ll be admitted and monitored in order to ensure you don’t experience any life-threatening complications.

 Delirium Tremens is caused by drinking in excess and then abruptly reducing the amount of alcohol you consume or cutting it out completely.
 This occurs because alcohol is a depressant.
 When you drink, your central nervous system becomes less active.
 Upon reducing your alcohol consumption or cutting it out entirely, your central nervous system can become overactive, overstimulating your body.

-Alongside Delirium Tremens, you may also experience symptoms that are a result of the increased quantity of the amino acid glutamate.
+Along with Delirium Tremens, you may also experience symptoms that are a result of the increased quantity of the amino acid glutamate.
 Increased glutamate can also cause high blood pressure, tremors, and seizures.
-Side effects of increased glutamate may occur alongside Delirium Tremens or on its own.
+Side effects of increased glutamate may occur along with Delirium Tremens or on its own.

 Symptoms Of Delirium Tremens